 At Peacocks UK we try very hard to put our pet peacocks back into their pens at night.
 It really is the only way to keep them safe from foxes their only UK predator.
 One morning Nigel came into the kitchen and told me that one of the peacocks was out and loose on the farm.
 Knowing that I had put all the pets away the night before I was shocked.
 This meant that one of the peacocks had escaped from one of the pens.

 We went outside together and there larger than life was a two year old peacock, stood proudly on the top of one of our peacock pens.
-Straight away ee went to get a some bread to tempt him down and a net.
+Straight away we went to get a some bread to tempt him down and a net to catch him in.

 We have an entrance area to the peacock pens which we can leave empty or use as a quarantine pen or a quiet pen for injured peacocks.
 So, we opened the door to this area in the hope that we could put him in there.